nishanthmh1/HTML-Tic-Tac-Toe/README.md

-#The program language used here is python to create Game called Tic Tac Toe
+#The program language used here is HTML to create Game called Tic Tac Toe

 #It has Following Feature:
 1)It is 1 vs AI game